pjsip/pjproject_docs/docs/source/pjsua2/hello_world.rst

 from ``pjsip-apps/bin/samples/..`` directory.

-Python
+Python3
 ===========================
-The equivalence of the C++ sample code above in Python is as follows:
+The equivalence of the C++ sample code above in Python3 is as follows:

 .. code-block:: python

+  import pjsua2 as pj

   # Subclass to extend the Account and get notifications etc.
   class Account(pj.Account):
     def onRegState(self, prm):
-        print "***OnRegState: " + prm.reason
+        print("***OnRegState: " + prm.reason)

   # pjsua2 test function
   def pjsua2_test():